AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

 figure with explanation

+We expect to receive DockerHub repository links from each team prior to the event associated with each phase of the competition.
+These submissions will have to capture all required dependencies, as well as the team’s autonomous racing software package within the Docker container image.

+1. A Docker container running the simulator will be executed.
+This container will execute AutoDRIVE Simulator with the virtual racetrack configured to run F1TENTH digital twin.
+2. A ROS bag (log file) will tap into the data stream traffic and capture all input, output and debugging messages for post-processing and analysis.
+3. A team’s Docker container (running the team’s devkit image) will be executed.
+It’s expected that the entry point of this Docker instance spawns all the necessary elements of the team’s code.
+4. The competitor’s code should interact with the simulation via the ROS 2 API, without any modifications to the underlying API package files themselves.

+This process will be repeated for each phase and for all the teams participating in the competition.
+This architecture allows the execution of the entire competition in batch mode.

 ### 3.3.
 Execution Sequence

 How will the evaluation process of a team's submission be conducted?

+Performance for each team will be evaluated as follows:

 ### 3.4.
 Scoring & Evaluation